arch-linux-calamares-installer/alci-iso-dev/README.md

 git clone https://github.com/arcolinuxiso/alci-iso

+Change the content of archiso/packages.x86-64 or not.

-Change the content of packages.x86-64 or not.
+Change the content of archiso/airootfs/etc/pacman.conf or not.
+You can add the ArcoLinux repos or the Chaotic-aur repos or so many others.

-Start building your own ALCI version with
+Start building your own ALCI version with the scripts in the folder

-sudo ./build.sh -v
+installation-scritps

-You will get an iso in the OUT folder.
+You will get an iso in the ~/Alci-Out.

 Burn it and use it.